Places to Visit In And Around Byculla

 One of the main reasons why Byculla is representative of the multicultural identity of Mumbai is the presence of the markers of various religions in the region.
 Ranging from churches, mosques, temples, synagogues, derasar, Byculla has no dearth of religious landmarks.

-Here Are The Places You Must Visit In And Around Byculla
+Here Are The Places To Visit In Byculla

 If you are in or around Byculla, you are not far from some of the most iconic places to visit in Mumbai.
-Here are the places to visit in Byculla and around it that you must pencil in on your itinerary.
+Here are the places to visit near Byculla that you must pencil in on your itinerary.

 Jijamata Udyan/ Rani Baug Originally named after Queen Victoria of England, Rani Baug is the oldest public garden in Mumbai.
 Rani Baug is spread across 60 acres and houses a zoo and botanical garden.
 Presently renowned as the Veermata Jijabai Bhonsale Udyan or the Jijamata Udyan, Rani Baug is a popular tourist attraction and one of the most famous places to visit in Byculla.